Holden (automobile): HX

-The HX introduced ADR27A-compliant engines and is known for the Monaro Limited Edition, designed as a runout model for the remaining coupe bodyshells, all 580 examples of the LE were identical to each other.
+The HX introduced ADR27A-compliant engines.
+The HX Remained relatively unchanged from the HJ, with the primary change being in the emissions compliance.
+The HX did bring a Limited Edition Monaro, designed as a runout model for the remaining Monaro coupe bodyshells, all 580 examples of the LE were identical to each other with a Maroon metallic exterior, cream interior and gold/bronze honeycomb wheels.